vladigleba/vladigleba.github.io/source/_posts/2014-07-18-chef-is-awesome.markdown

 I hit the logs, and luckily, it turned out to be a minor problem that was fixable without too much downtime.
 Needless to say, I have not ran `apt-get upgrade` on my Phindee server since that day.

 But what if I wasn't so lucky and the problem wasn't as easy to fix?
 What if my server was wrecked and I had to rebuild it from scratch?
-That would be a nightmare because I would need to provision the server manually&mdash;by hand!
+That would be a nightmare because I would need to provision everything manually&mdash;by hand!

-There had to a better solution.
+There had to a better way of doing this.

 Since my server was running on [DigitalOcean](http://digitalocean.com/), one possible solution was to take a snapshot of it in a fully-provisioned state and use that for future rebuilding.
 But this would tie me to DigitalOcean, which I love, but I still like having the freedom to switch providers freely if the need arises.